charlesreid1/asmodeus/README.md

 `gh-pages` branch - contains the static content, which is served up by Github Pages.

 [http://charlesreid1.github.io/asmodeus](http://charlesreid1.github.io/asmodeus) - webpage where the static content is served up.

+### Instructions

+To configure the Pelican page:
+* Edit the file `pelican/pelicanconf.py`

+To add content to the Pelican page:
+* Put the content into a new markdown file with the proper headings.
+* Put the markdown file into the `pelican/content/` directory.

+To generate the static content for the site in order to test it locally:
+* Go to the Pelican directory, `cd pelican/`
+* Modify `pelican/pelicanconf.py` and set the `SITEURL` variable to be blank
+* Generate static content with `pelican content`
+* Start a local web server on port 8080 in the output directory, `cd output && python -m SimpleHTTPServer 8080`
+* Test the static content by opening your browser and going to `localhost:8080`

+To generate the static content for Github Pages:
+* Go to the Pelican directory, `cd pelican/`
+* Modify `pelican/pelicanconf.py` and set the `SITEURL` variable to `asmodeus`
+* Clone a copy of the `gh-pages` branch into an `output/` directory so that the static content will be generated directly into the `gh-pages` branch, `git clone -b gh-pages https://github.com/charlesreid1/asmodeus output/`
+* Generate static content, `pelican content` (this will dump it into the `output/` directory)
+* Update the static content in the `gh-pages` branch, `cd gh-pages && git add && git commit -m 'updating website' && git push origin gh-pages`